Registering literary works

 Fact sheet P-25: Registering literary works

-The term literary copyright covers a wide range of items; not just works that are regarded as literature in the everyday sense, such as books, poems, plays and scripts, but anything that is written, spoken or sung, and includes works such as computer software.
+The term literary copyright covers a wide range of items; not just works that are regarded as literature in the everyday sense, such as books, poetry, plays and scripts, but anything that is written, spoken or sung, and includes works such as computer software.
 While this fact sheet deals broadly with registration of literary copyright works, some specific types of work may be covered in more detail on other pages.

 - When to register